Chris Holmes, Baron Holmes of Richmond: Professional life

 Holmes conducted an independent review for the government exploring how to open up public appointments to disabled people.
 The government responded to the Lord Holmes Review, accepting the principle of all his recommendations and publishing a refreshed Public Appointments Diversity Action Plan on 27 June 2019, underpinned by the recommendations.
 Two years later, Holmes published a Progress Report calling on the government to implement commitments made in the Public Appointments Diversity Action Plan.

 He has been described by The Times as a 'banking superhero' for his work promoting financial inclusion which includes protecting access to cash as well as calling for an access to digital payments review.

+Holmes proposed an amendment to the Financial Services Act 2021 that would permit cashback without purchase.
+The government accepted the amendment and the change came into force when the law was passed.
+Holmes proposed other amendments, not accepted by the government, including amendment 35 which would require the Bank of England's Financial Policy Committee to monitor "exclusion from financial services in the United Kingdom" as well as playing a role in the provision of basic banking services.
+Others proposed amendments included adding a financial inclusion objective to the remit of the Financial Conduct Authority, permitting rights of action for breaches of Financial Conduct Authority handbook for SMEs and a review of financial services regulations.
+Further amendments tabled by Holmes related to the ethical use of artificial intelligence by companies in the financial sector, digital operational resilience in the UK financial system and a UK Centre for Applied Innovation in Financial Services.

 Holmes speaks regularly at corporate, public sector, community and charity events across the UK and worldwide.

-In 2020, Holmes stood trial at Southwark Crown Court accused of sexual assault after a beauty therapist said that he touched her inappropriately during a massage in March 2019.
-He was found not guilty by the jury.
+Holmes sat on the Special Public Bill Committee for the Electronic Trade Documents Bill which received Royal Assent in July 2023.
+He has tried to raise awareness of the new law, describing it as "the most important law no one has heard of."